yeasy/lazyctrl/README.md

 Besides the readme files, you can easily make the API document with python/java/c doc tools.
 Plenty comments in the code would also be helpful.

 ##Support
 Feel free to email to the authors.
-The project is planed to be community-supported soon.
+The project is planned to be community-supported soon.

 ##Contributing